Sabrina Gonzalez Pasterski: Education and academia

 As a sophomore at MIT, Pasterski was part of the Compact Muon Solenoid experiment at the Large Hadron Collider.
+She graduated with a 5.00 undergraduate GPA.
 While a graduate student at Harvard, she worked with Andrew Strominger.
-Her early work resulted in discovery of the "spin memory effect" which may be used to detect or verify the net effects of gravitational waves.
-She then completed the Pasterski–Strominger–Zhiboedov Triangle for electromagnetic memory in a 2015 solo paper that Stephen Hawking cited in early 2016.
-She earned her PhD in Physics from Harvard University in May 2019.
-She is projected to complete a postdoc at Princeton University's Princeton Center for Theoretical Science in 2022, and is currently on leave from a Faculty-Physics position at the Perimeter Institute for Theoretical Physics.
+Her early work resulted in discovery of the spin memory effect which may be used to detect or verify the net effects of gravitational waves.
+She then completed the Pasterski–Strominger–Zhiboedov triangle for electromagnetic memory in a 2015 solo paper that Stephen Hawking cited in early 2016.

+Pasterski earned her PhD in physics from Harvard University in May 2019.
+At age 27, she founded the Celestial Holography Initiative and within six months had hired four post-docs.
+Pasterski invited Andrew Strominger to join Perimeter's Simons Foundation LOI requesting $8 million for Celestial Holography.
+That collaboration is now underway as the Simons Collaboration on Celestial Holography.